 Registered Care Home Minimum care needs 18 hours per week up to highest level of personal care short of nursing care.
 In space and design standards meeting the requirements of the Commission for Social Care Inspection.
-Infra-structure for assistive technology.
+Infra-structure for designing a home, building a communit У ----------- --- ------- ---------- --- ---------- --- assistive technology.
 Staffing levels and practice meeting the requirements of the Commission for Social Care Inspection (CSCI)